 In Australia, IKEA has launched its first exploration into small-format concepts.
 They are responding to the challenges of modern consumer habits by creating stores that offer an improved experience locally but still form part of their wider business model of supplying out of large warehouse stores.
 These smaller stores aim to integrate into local urban environments where larger store formats are not possible.
 Placing smaller stores into people’s everyday patterns is a way they believe will contend against the rise in online spending.

-Although tech can support an experience, customer service is always going to be the roots of any successful format.
+Although tech can support an experience, customer service is always going to be the root of any successful format.
 Even shoppers who love high tech still want to talk to knowledgeable associates who make sure you make the right decision.
 AI may be able to recommend, but it can’t curate a look that suits your unique style as well as a human can.

 Nordstrom Local launched last year which aimed to tackle technology-savvy consumers but still provide expert customer service.
 Their small-format stores contain minimum inventory with dedicated spaces that have several dressing rooms and a ‘styling suite’ for professionals to support customers and curate outfits specifically for them.
 They also act as a place for customers to pick up online orders, return items and even receive added services like facials while they shop.

-These stores are a great example of how retailers are starting to redefine the term ‘retail’, changing it to be more of an experience-based model rather than an inventory based one.
+These stores are a great example of how retailers are starting to redefine the term ‘retail’, changing it to be more of an experience-based model rather than an inventory-based one.

 So, with several companies actively pushing back the incoming ‘online monster’, it begs the question, are small store concepts enough to sustain a footing in bricks and mortar?
 What it probably boils down to is how big the challenge may be to make the changes in time and is there a format for brands to develop in this way.